Cigna (CI) Q1 2017 Results - Earnings Call Transcript

 Kevin Mark Fischbeck - Bank of America Merrill Lynch

 Okay.
 Great.
 Thanks, and thanks, Tom, for your help over the years.
 Must be something in the air, it seems like a lot of people are retiring now.
 But again, thanks for your help.

-I guess my first question would be the guidance raise, you beat consensus by more than what you raised guidance for the year.
-Just wondering if there's anything that you would highlight as far as timing in the quarter, or any increased pressure that you look for in the back half of the year?
+I guess my first question would be the guidance raise, you beat consensus by more than what you raised guidance for for the year.
+Just wondering if there's anything that you would highlight as far as timing in the quarter, or any increased pressures that you look for in the back half of the year.

 David Michael Cordani - Cigna Corp.

-Kevin, good morning, it's David.
-First, just at a macro level, we're quite pleased with the start of year, and just putting it into context, we set a pretty meaningful earnings growth goal for the organization for 2017 in the 12% to 18% range and we're quite pleased to start with the strength and raise that outlook to a 15% to 20% range.
+Kevin, good morning; it's David.
+First, just at a macro level, we're quite pleased with the start of year, and just putting it into context, we set a pretty meaningful earnings growth goal for the organization for 2017 in the 12% to 18% range and we're quite pleased to start with this strength and raise that outlook to a 15% to 20% range.
 It's early in the year.
-We feel really good about the fundamentals from the revenue to the customer life growth, to the foundational aspects within the business, and we look forward to a very good year.
-There's nothing beyond other than a strong start to the year, we feel quite good about raising the outlook, and it's early in the year, hence we think the raise is appropriate (26:24) appropriate range.
+We feel really good about the fundamentals from the revenue to the customer life growth, to the foundational aspects within the business, and look forward to a very good year.
+There's nothing beyond other than a strong start to the year, we feel quite good about raising the outlook, and it's early in the year, hence we think the raise is appropriate and for an (26:24) appropriate range.

 Kevin Mark Fischbeck - Bank of America Merrill Lynch

 Okay.
 And then I guess as far as the guidance on trend goes, a lot of favorable developments.
-Maybe you can give a little bit of color about how much was in each business Commercial versus Government?
-And then how you're looking at the buckets of trend and how they're shaping up?
+Maybe you can (26:33) give a little bit of color about how much was in each business Commercial versus Government.
+And then how you're looking at the buckets of trend and how they're shaping up.

 David Michael Cordani - Cigna Corp.

 Kevin, I'll just frame it and ask Eric to give you a little bit relative to the way our medical costs more broadly are unfolding.
 First off, to put it back in context, we're starting the year again quite positive.
-To put it back into context, 2016 we delivered another very strong year of below 4% medical cost trend.
-We set an expectation for ourself for this year of 4.5% to 5.5% and we're performing well within those the construct.
+The -- put it back into context, 2016 we delivered another very strong year of below 4% medical cost trend.
+We set an expectation for ourself for this year of 4.5% to 5.5%, and we're performing well within those -- the construct.
 We typically don't break out the prior year development by micro line of business.
-Eric can give you a little bit of direction there and then a little bit of color relative to just the core medical cost trend we're seeing within the business by some of the categories.
+Eric can give you a little bit direction there and then the little bit of color relative to just the core medical cost trend we're seeing within the business by some of the categories.
 Eric?

 Eric Palmer - Cigna Corp.